Motorcycle Registration in West VirginiaCompare Motorcycle Insurance Rates in 3 Steps

 Motorcycle registration fees are the same as car registration fees; however, you will pay $16 for your motorcycle license plate rather than the $30 you would pay for a car license plate.
 Visit the official DMV website for a detailed outline of titling and registration fees.

 After registering, you must also have your motorcycle inspected for safety.

 Renewing your motorcycle registration is similar to renewing your car registration.
-Your motorcycle registration expires on July 1 of every year.
 You'll receive your renewal notification in the mail about 30 days before your registration expires.

 Return the accompanying form, along with proof of insurance, a personal property tax receipt, and applicable fees to your local DMV office in person or in the mail.
 Personal property taxes are handled by the County Assessor and collected by the County Sheriff―if you need more information, contact your county courthouse.